Perlence/AutoHotkey.py/docs/quickstart.rst

    pyw -m ahkpy myscript.py

 The AutoHotkey.py interface resembles that of the Python interpreter.
-For more information on the interface options refer to `Python documentation
+To learn more about your interface options, refer to the `Python documentation
 <https://docs.python.org/3/using/cmdline.html#interface-options>`_.

 The following CLI options are specific to AutoHotkey.py:

 .. cmdoption:: -q

    Suppress message boxes with errors.
-If this option is not specified, AutoHotkey.py will show unhandled Python errors in message boxes.
+If you don't specify this option, AutoHotkey.py shows unhandled Python errors in message boxes.

 .. cmdoption:: --no-tray

    Don't show the AutoHotkey icon in the system tray.

-When started, AutoHotkey.py searches for the AutoHotkey executable in the following sequence:
+Once started, AutoHotkey.py searches for the AutoHotkey executable in the following sequence:

-1. Check the ``AUTOHOTKEY`` environment variable.
-If the variable is set, treat it as the AutoHotkey executable path.
+1. First, checks whether the ``AUTOHOTKEY`` environment variable is set.
+If it is, AutoHotkey.py uses the environment variable as the AutoHotkey executable path.
-2. Find the program associated with the ``*.ahk`` files.
-If the program name starts with ``autohotkey`` (case-insensitive), treat it as the AutoHotkey executable path.
+2. If not, checks the Windows Registry to find whether a program's set to run when a user opens an AHK file.
-3. Use the default ``C:\Program Files\AutoHotkey\AutoHotkey.exe`` path.
+3. Otherwise, defaults to the path
+   ``C:\Program Files\AutoHotkey\AutoHotkey.exe``.

 .. note::